ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is allowed to have a CWT as a submodule in a JWT and vice versa, but this SHOULD be avoided unless necessary.

 ##### Surrounding EAT is CBOR format
-They type of an EAT nested in a CWT is determined by whether the CBOR type is a text string or a byte string.
+The type of an EAT nested in a CWT is determined by whether the CBOR type is a text string or a byte string.
 If a text string, then it is a JWT.
 If a byte string, then it is a CWT.